Nullmage/express-throttle/README.md

   // ...
 });
 ```
-By default, throttling is done on a per ip-address basis (respecting the X-Forwarded-For header).
+By default, throttling is done on a per ip-address basis (see [this link](http://expressjs.com/en/api.html#req.ip) about how the ip address is extracted from the request).
 This can be configured by providing a custom key-function:
 ```js
 var options = {
   "rate": "5/s",